lookit/lookit-docs/docs/source/community-study-approval-process.rst

-To make sure all studies meet community standards, we use two forms of review before studies are posted: another researcher outside your lab providing feedback ("peer review"), and Lookit staff reviewing studies before approving them for posting ("admin review").
+To make sure all studies meet community standards, we use two forms of review before studies are posted: another researcher outside your lab providing feedback ("peer review"), and CHS staff reviewing studies before approving them for posting ("admin review").
 While this may feel like "extra steps" compared with in-lab research, it's an opportunity to improve both the participant